A theory for generalized morphisms and beyond: Basic notions for the case of multivariable (total) functions

-$=r\sigma (a)$. \end{proof} The above $R$-homomorphism is between submodules of the same $R$-module.
-We will deal with general $R$-homomorphisms of $R$-modules in Subsection \ref{10 $theta$-morphisms}. \begin{theorem} Let $G$ be an abelian group and let $T$ be the operator generalized-semigroup on $G$ defined in Example \ref{9.1.6}.
-If $X$ and $Y$ are nonempty subsets of $G$, then a map $\sigma :{{\left\langle X \right\rangle }_{T}}\to {{\left\langle Y \right\rangle }_{T}}$ is a group homomorphism if and only if it is a $T$-morphism. \end{theorem} \begin{proof} By Example \ref{9.1.6},
+$=r\sigma (a)$. \end{proof} $R$-homomorphism in Proposition \ref{9.3.5} is between submodules of the same $R$-module.
+We will deal with general $R$-homomorphisms of $R$-modules in Subsection \ref{10 $theta$-morphisms}. \begin{proposition} Let $G$ be an abelian group and let $T$ be the operator gen-semigroup on $G$ defined in Example \ref{9.1.6}.
+If $X$ and $Y$ are nonempty subsets of $G$, then a map $\sigma :{{\left\langle X \right\rangle }_{T}}\to {{\left\langle Y \right\rangle }_{T}}$ is a group homomorphism if and only if it is a $T$-morphism. \end{proposition} \begin{proof} By Example \ref{9.1.6},

 Obviously, ${{\left\langle X \right\rangle }_{T}}$ and ${{\left\langle Y \right\rangle }_{T}}$ are the subgroups of $G$ generated by $X$ and $Y$, respectively.

 We may apply Lemma \ref{9.3.3} as well in this proof.
 However, our argument as follows seems more straightforward.